MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/restricted-mode-calling.md

 5. Select the **Policies** button, and then select **Edit**.

 6. On the right side of the screen, in the **Calling policy** list, select the policy you created, and then select **Apply**.

+   Once the policy takes effect, users will be able to join notifications or receive notifications for meetings but they won't be able to initiate calls or receive calls if they're not in a meeting.
+They also won't be able to access the contacts list.

     > [!NOTE]
     > It can take a few hours before the policy assignments go into effect.